langenhagen/dotfiles/README.md

 ### Opt-In Philosophy
 The dotfiles generally link files rather than folders into the system.
 This happens in order to allow for custom machine-specific configurations that may not land in the dotfiles.
-Exceptions are the folder `sublime-text-3/Packages` and the folder `.config/autokey/data/My-Global-Phrases`.
+Exceptions are the folders `sublime-text-3/Packages` and `.vscode/extensions` and the folder `.config/autokey/data/My-Global-Phrases`.